 If you can’t find Dutch-processed cocoa powder where you live, you can use unsweetened cocoa powder instead.
 Raw cacao powder won’t give the same airy texture that the other powders lend to this mug cake.

-Milk Both whole milk and almond milk have given similar results so you can use either.
+Milk: Both whole milk and almond milk have given similar results.

 Add the wet ingredients.
-Next add the egg, vanilla extract, milk, and oil and whisk again till well combined.
+Next, add the egg, maple syrup, vanilla extract, milk, and oil, and whisk again till well combined.

-Microwave The time you cook it will depend on your microwave’s wattage.
+Microwave.
+The amount of time will depend on your microwave’s wattage.
 Mine cooks perfectly well with a cake-like texture in 90 seconds.
-Don’t cook it too long as the cake will become drier and rubbery.
+Don’t cook it too long, as the cake will become dry and rubbery.

 Let it cool before enjoying it!
 When it first comes out of the microwave, the cake is extremely hot, so wait a couple of minutes before digging in!